2nd Airport Expressway

-The 2nd Airport Expressway (首都机场第二高速公路), officially numbered S51, is a toll expressway that connects eastern Beijing with Terminal 3 of Beijing Capital International Airport.
+The Capital Airport 2nd Expressway (首都机场第二高速公路), officially numbered S51, is a toll expressway that connects eastern Beijing with Terminal 3 of Beijing Capital International Airport.
 It opened on February 29, 2008, just prior to the 2008 Beijing Olympics.
 It runs for 11.5 km from Yaojiayuan Road in Chaoyang District to Terminal 3.
-It was built to serve the new Terminal 3, and to reduce pressure of Airport Expressway, which has been heavily congested.
+It was built to serve the Terminal 3, and to reduce pressure of Capital Airport Expressway, which has been heavily congested.